 - Vomit Discretion Shot: There are three of these in the episode where Misae is suffering from morning sickness.

 - Wham Episode: Volume 47.
-Miss Ume falling into depression and became suicidal after her boyfriend died from a terrorist bombing attack on an Africa excavation trip.
+Miss Ume falling into depression and becoming suicidal after her boyfriend died from a terrorist attack on a trip in South America.
 Made more tragic as he was planning to propose to her when he returned.

 - Wham Line: Fighting his final foe, and having completed two separate power-ups, Kantam Robo declares that he's "sick and tired of powering up just to continue a bloodbath"note , then basically self-destructs with his wife to destroy President Gilgiros.